Lead Generation Glossary: 100 Terms You Ought To Know

 It is a model that represents a customer’s journey from awareness to purchase a product or service.
 Right at the top of the funnel, there will be a lot of visitors and leads.
 Gradually, the number decreases with each passing stage.
 Only the interested and engaged leads at the end who turn into customers.

-It is the process of dividing a market of potential customers into groups, or segments.
+Next up in the lead generation glossary is marketing segmentation – the process of dividing a market of potential customers into groups, or segments.
 In reality, the segments created are of consumers who respond similarly to marketing strategies.
 Furthermore, they also share traits such as similar interests, needs, or locations.

 Designing and optimizing a website, blog or landing pages.
 This will make it easy to navigate from a mobile device.

 Middle of the sales funnel or MOFU is the stage when the buyer is aware of the problem.
 He/she is now looking for the best solution.